alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 Here `_WIN32` is a macro that’s automatically defined in 32-bit and 64-bit Windows.
 When this is done via Windows API functions instead of a command it’s easy to restore the original encoding assumption.
 Anyway you can put this system specific code in a separate source file, by doing it in the initializer for some dummy object.

-But instead of changing the console’s expectation for byte stream output yourself, you can use e.g. [the {fmt} library](https://github.com/fmtlib/fmt)’s `fmt::print` for output, which if possible presents UTF-8 correctly.
-This functionality is also available as `std::print` in the C++23 standard library.
+But instead of changing the console’s expectation for byte stream output yourself, you can use e.g. [the {fmt} library](https://github.com/fmtlib/fmt)’s `fmt::print` for output, which if possible generally presents UTF-8 correctly.
+Its estimate of Unicode character width is not yet 100%, e.g. as of this writing it incorrectly treats ❌ as just one console character cell wide, but it’s generally OK, ✅.Happily the `fmt::print` functionality is also available as `std::print` in the C++23 standard library &mdash; this is where C++ is headed, phasing out iostreams output.

 Other compilers than g++ won’t necessarily assume and use UTF-8 for respectively source code and literals.
 In particular Visual C++ by default assumes Windows ANSI for byte unit encoded source code (unless there is an UTF-8 BOM).
 The default encoding of `char` based literals, the default C++ **execution character set**, is also Windows ANSI by default, which means that it depends on which country you compile in (!).
 This behavior can be *masked* by the compiler effectively just blindly copying bytes from the source code into literals.
 With UTF-8 no-BOM-source code you then get UTF-8 encoded simple literals, but literals like `u8"Fælslig børsebråk...\n"` are garbled.